 All position descriptions (and job postings) where multilingual skills are appropriate have been written to include multilingual skills as desired, preferred, or required, as applicable.

-Where appropriate, internal interview survey form asks each interviewer to comment on the multilingual skills of each interviewed candidate – this is a standard operating procedure.
+Where appropriate, internal interview survey forms ask each interviewer to comment on the multilingual skills of each interviewed candidate – this is a standard operating procedure.

 The geographic expansion in the locations of ICANN offices is resulting in expansion of multilingual skills, by design.